-Visas: Most visa expeditors will charge a service fee of $70 – $130 to process a tourist visa, and slightly more to process a business visa, for normal processing.
+Visas: Most visa expeditors will charge a service fee of $70 – $130 to process a tourist visa.
 The fee rises if you need expedited service.
 These charges come in addition to shipping fees and consulate fees, which vary greatly depending on your destination.

 The U.S. State Department charges an expedite fee of $60 on top of its standard application fees ($145 for new passports and $110 for renewals), but expedited passports may take three to four weeks to process.
 You can check the current processing times online.

 Caveats and Precautions: Be sure to compare fees to make sure you are getting the best deal.
 Some companies specialize in providing visas to certain countries, and will give you the best deal to those places in particular, but will have higher fees to other areas of the world.

 Also, be careful to fill out all forms correctly.
 If you fail to provide the necessary information (for example, travel to some countries requires an invitation), your visa or passport will be denied and you will still have to pay the expeditor.

 Here are a few of the best companies providing expedited passport service.

 - CIBT Visas: (800) 929-2428